pomerium/pomerium/docs/guides/kubernetes.md

 ## Configure Kubectl

-The [pomerium-cli] tool can be used by kubectl as an auth helper.
-Once configured, connections to the cluster will open a browser window to the Pomerium authenticate service and generate an authorization token that will be used for Kubernetes API calls.
+The [pomerium-cli] tool can be used by kubectl as a credential plugin.
+Once configured, connections to the cluster will open a browser window to the Pomerium authenticate service and generate an authentication token that will be used for Kubernetes API calls.

 To use `pomerium-cli` as an exec-credential provider, update your kubectl config: